-There is a penalty of 1 to 10 monthly tax units in cases of breach of obligations under the Personal Data Protection Law in Chile.
-In addition, the person, private entity or public entity responsible for the data must compensate the damages, including moral damages caused by improper handling of data, without prejudice to proceed to eliminate, modify or block the data according to what is required by the holder or as ordered by the court.
+Under Chile’s Personal Data Protection Law, when data has been improperly handled, the person, private entity or public entity responsible for the data must compensate damages, including moral damages caused by the improper handling of data, without prejudice to proceed to eliminate, modify or block the data according to what is required by the holder or as ordered by the court.

 As Chile does not currently have a data protection authority, complaints and claims for damages, such as improper handling, would go through civil courts and any claims for damages would be determined by a judge.
 Cases where there is purposeful/criminal abuse, may go before a criminal court.